myltik/azure-docs.ru-ru/articles/remoteapp/remoteapp-tutorial-arawithpowershell.md

 <properties
-   pageTitle="Использование командлетов PowerShell с Azure RemoteApp | Microsoft Azure" description="Узнайте, как использовать командлеты Windows PowerShell в Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"
+   pageTitle="Use PowerShell cmdlets with Azure RemoteApp | Microsoft Azure" description="Learn how to use Windows PowerShell cmdlets in Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"